Social equality: Definition

 Social equality is variously defined and measured by different schools of thought.
 These include equality of power, rights, goods, opportunities, capabilities, or some combination of these things.
-It may also by defined in comparison to distributive equality, power structures between individuals, or justice and political egalitarianism.
-Societies that promote social equality generally do not make distinctions of rank or social class, and interpersonal relationships under a system of social equality are generally based on the ideal of mutual respect and equal value rather than hierarchy or honour.
+It may also be defined in comparison to distributive equality, power structures between individuals, or justice and political egalitarianism.
+Societies that promote social equality generally do not make distinctions of rank or social class, and interpersonal relationships under a system of social equality are generally based on the idea of mutual respect and equal value rather than hierarchy or honour.
 Many different ideologies draw from ideas of social equality, including communism, anarchism, multiculturalism, republicanism, democracy, socialism, and social democracy.
 The advocacy of social equality is egalitarianism.
 Social equality is distinct from alleviating suffering of the unfortunate in society.
-It is an expression of the ideal that any two individuals in society should be treated with an equal level of respect and have equal right to participate in society without regard for social status or hierarchy.
+It is an expression of the ideal that any two individuals in society should be treated with equal respect and have an equal right to participate in society without regard for social status or hierarchy.

 Social equality often pertains to how individuals relate to one another within a society, though it can also be considered in interactions between societies.
 Social hierarchies may form between states or their citizens when power disparities exist between them, particularly in the context of globalization.
 These disparities are often distinct in type as well as scope, as citizens in different states do not share a common community or social environment.
 As advances are made in social equality, both internationally and within a society, the scope of social equality expands as new forms of social inequality become apparent and new solutions become possible.

-Polysemic and protean concept

-At first, according to the distinction made by Aristotle, equality consists of the distinction just between parts relative to a criterion (proportional equality) or pure mathematical equality.

-But the multiplicity of objects (individuals and situations) where this applies makes the concept of "social equality" as diversified and multiform as the objects concerned.
-Despite the impossibility of a simple theoretical definition, the concept has more-and-more found its pertinence in a pragmatic evaluation to be conducted along different axes: